 Aaron Rodgers has never known anything besides Mike McCarthy in his pro career, but those days are done.
 Historically, the two fared terrifically against the spread, but obviously had a poor showing this year.

 Early sharp bettors jumped at the opener, believing those tough times will come to an end.
 The Packers are getting the majority of the money and have moved from -4 to -5.5 since opening.

 Los Angeles Rams (-3) at Chicago Bears

 At just -3, the Rams are getting 74% of spread bets against the Bears.
 With the possibility of Chase Daniel starting yet again, who can blame those bettors?

-Though the line has remained at three at BookMaker all week, Chicago has hit +3.5 and even +4 at some spots.
+Though the line has remained at three all week at most books, Chicago has hit +3.5 and even +4 at a couple spots.
 Sharp action played the Bears at those numbers, though, as bettors are apparently willing to risk the QB situation to grab the hook.